-Veteran Chicago and People's Action organizer Richard Hatch examines what the emerging strategy of "co-governance is coming to mean in practice: co-governance means that once elected, officials will continue to listen to and actively work with our communities – rather than corporate lobbyists – to draft policies and move them forward, together.
+Veteran Chicago and People's Action organizer David Hatch examines what the emerging strategy of "co-governance is coming to mean in practice: co-governance means that once elected, officials will continue to listen to and actively work with our communities – rather than corporate lobbyists – to draft policies and move them forward, together.
 We don't vote and then turn our backs, and neither should the folks we vote into office.
 Thoughts for the first weekend of June, 2019 from Progressive Breakfast at People's Action.

 /By David Hatch <> Progressive Breakfast/ What does it mean to move “from protest to power?”
 That’s the question People’s Action members like me asked at our national convention in Washington, D.C. two years ago.
 At that time, just a few months into the Trump administration, 72 grassroots leaders out of the more than twelve hundred gathered there took a pledge to take action by running for public office.